Spherical Message Passing for 3D Graph Networks: Introduction

-We apply the SMP to real-world problems, where meaningful physical representations are important.
-By integrating the SMP and physical representations approximating the density functional theory, we develop the spherical message passing neural networks, known as the SphereNet, for 3D graph learning.
-We show that existing models for 3D graphs, such as SchNet~\cite{schutt2017schnet} and DimeNet~\cite{klicpera_dimenet_2020}, are special cases of our SphereNet, as they only encode partial 3D information.
-We conduct experiments on various types of datasets including QM9, OC20, and MD17.
-Experimental results show that compared with baseline methods, SphereNet achieves the best performance without increasing computations.
-Ablation study reveals contributions of different 3D information, and demonstrates the advances of the proposed SMP.
+We apply the SMP to real-world molecular learning, where meaningful physical representations are needed.
+Geometries $(d, \theta, \varphi)$ specified by SMP are then physically represented by $\Psi(d, \theta, \varphi)$, which can be a solution to the Schrödinger equation, as described in Sec.~\ref{sec:spherenet}.

+Based on this, we develop the spherical message passing neural networks, known as the SphereNet, for 3D molecular learning.
+We conduct experiments on various types of datasets including OC20, QM9, and MD17.
+Results show that, compared with baseline methods, SphereNet achieves the best performance without increasing the computing budget.
+Ablation study reveals contributions and necessity of different types of 3D information, including distance, angle, and torsion.
+Particularly, we compare with a complete message passing scheme that can distinguish all 3D graph structures but involves edge-based 2-hop information.
+Experimental results show that SphereNet achieves comparable performance but reduces running time by 4 times.
+This suggests the use of SphereNet in practice rather than the complete message passing scheme, whose computational complexity prevents its use on large molecules.